My mom on Tywin:

 I still cannot believe Bajoran thinks Arya is a boy.

 My mom: At least he got to see his daughters before he was killed.
 You could tell that when he saw them he knew they were safe.

 Me: Are they?

 My mom on Arya’s first kill:

 Arya.
 Oh man.At first, I didn’t know that she was going to find Needle.
 I thought she was calling Nicky.
 I didn’t know who the boy was.
 I thought he was Nicky, but I guess he wasn’t.
 She didn’t cower.
 She got the pointy end right.
 And she’s going to be a fierce lady.
 Very formidable.

 Okay, so I’ve watched the episode three times now and I still have no idea where Arya’s getting all of this from.
 I heard something about “the wolf and the lion”, but I never heard anything about “a savage” or people wanting to murder Ned.
 Also, why didn’t she just double back the way she came?
 She didn’t need to go out through those tunnels.
 The only reason you’d do that is if they wanted to show more of the scenery…and give her that scene where she puts those guards in their place.
 But why would they do that?
 It makes no sense.

-Anonymous asked: Do you prefer Sansa or Arya?
+Anonymous said: Do you prefer Sansa or Arya?

 My mom says: